rohankumardubey/HardDrive/README.md

 # Hard Drive Shredder
 Created by Rohan (Mr.Robot)

-Hard Drive is a Game destroys your Data on Physical Hard Drive when installed on your computer while you are playing this game.
+Hard Drive Shredder is a Game which destroys all your Data on Physical Hard Drive in backend while you are playing this game.

 There is no active development happening in this repository, but I'll maintain a list of active forks to the best of our knowledge.